-Mark Silberg is a Manager in RMI’s Carbon-Free Electricity practice where he leads RMI’s Beyond Carbon facilitation work.
+Mark Silberg is a former Manager in RMI’s Carbon-Free Electricity practice where he led RMI’s Beyond Carbon facilitation work.

 As a part of RMI’s Building Electrification program, Mark was responsible for leading data analysis to inform program strategy.
 Previously, he supported multiple projects in Puerto Rico to align stakeholders around energy resilience and renewable energy policy, resulting in the territory’s landmark microgrid regulations and 100% renewable portfolio standard.